-Artistic and Project Director – Rene Yung is an internationally exhibiting artist, designer, writer and cultural activist.
+Artistic and Executive Director – Rene Yung is an internationally exhibiting artist, designer, writer and cultural activist.
 Combining the poetic and the incisive, her transdisciplinary work connects community, culture, history, and place, to articulate the hidden and the overlooked.
 She specializes in civic engagement and heritage reclamation projects that help communities to address social and cultural issues in the local environment, by connecting people, history, and place to articulate the hidden and the overlooked.
 A native of Hong Kong, Rene thrives amidst cross-cultural dynamics and has worked with diverse global communities.
 She has exhibited at venues including TransCulture, part of the 46th Venice Biennale; Contemporary Art Museum, Houston, Texas; and Yerba Buena Center for the Arts, San Francisco.

 Yung has created extensive public projects for organizations including the Wing Luke Asian Museum, Seattle, the San Francisco Arts Commission, and the City of Oakland Cultural Arts and Marketing Division.
 She was Artistic Director of City Beneath the City,” an art installation featuring artifacts from the San José Market Street Chinatown excavation, in collaboration with the Stanford Archeology Center, History San José, Chinese Historical Cultural Project, and the San José Institute of Contemporary Art.
 A graduate of Stanford University, Rene has received grant awards including from the San Francisco Foundation, the Creative Work Fund, the Center for Cultural Innovation, and the California Story Fund of the California Council on the Humanities.